-As a result of unfavorable trends experienced during 2021 and 2020, included in our results of operations during the six-month periods ended June 30, 2021 and 2020 were the following increases, related to prior years, to our reserves for self-insured professional and general liability claims: (i) a \$36 million increase recorded during the first six months of 2021, all of which was recorded during the second quarter of 2021, and; (ii) a \$20 million increase recorded during the first six months of 2020, all of which was recorded during the first quarter of 2020.
 Our estimated liability for self-insured professional and general liability claims is based on a number of factors including, among other things, the number of asserted claims and reported incidents, estimates of losses for these claims based on recent and historical settlement amounts, estimates of incurred but not reported claims based on historical experience, and estimates of amounts recoverable under our commercial insurance policies.
 While we continuously monitor these factors, our ultimate liability for professional and general liability claims could change materially from our current estimates due to inherent uncertainties involved in making this estimate.
-Given our significant self-insured exposure for professional and general liability claims asserted against us will not have a material adverse effect on our future results of operations.
+Given our significant self-insured exposure for professional and general liability claims, there can be no assurance that a sharp increase in the number and/or severity of claims asserted against us will not have a material adverse effect on our future results of operations.

-As of June 30, 2021, the total accrual for our workers' compensation liability claims was \$109 million, \$55 million of which was included in current liabilities.
+As of September 30, 2021, the total accrual for our workers' compensation liability claims was \$110 million, \$55 million of which was included in current liabilities.
 As of December 31, 2020, the total accrual for our workers' compensation liability claims was \$105 million, \$55 million of which was included in current liabilities.